- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 Let σ denote the standard deviation of the number of members in an Organisation for that Country.

-41.7.5 Each National Organisation will be given a number of votes between 1 and 10 based on their number of members equalling or exceeding fixed boundaries according to the following table:
+41.7.4 Each National Organisation will be given a number of votes between 1 and 10 based on their number of members equalling or exceeding fixed boundaries (See PDF table below)

-Here, the mean average and standard deviation have been defined as:
+Here, the mean average and standard deviation have been defined as.
+(See PDF table below)

-41.7.6 If for a given Country the standard deviation is greater than the mean, that is if μ－σ < 0, then the alternative boundaries will be used utilising the statistical parameter 'standard error' σ∕√?.
-This is shown in the following table:
+41.7.5 If for a given Country the standard deviation is greater than the mean, that is if μ－σ < 0, then the alternative boundaries will be used utilising the statistical parameter 'standard error' σ∕√N. This is shown in the PDF table below.

 41.8 Early Voting when a voting member cannot attend a General meeting: